 In addition to the conditions mentioned above, we see patients with other forms of Parkinsonism, tremor, gait disorders, drug-induced movement disorders, and other rare diseases and conditions.

 Mass General has a long history of conducting research into Parkinson's disease and caring for patients with this and other movement disorders.
 The groundwork for the Movement Disorders Unit was laid in the 1940s, when Robert Schwab, MD, published his first research paper on Parkinson's disease.

 John Growdon, MD, formalized Dr. Schwab's vision by founding the Movement Disorders Center in 1982.
-Twenty years later, the unit combined with the Brigham and Women's Hospital Movement Disorders Clinic (part of the Partners HealthCare System) to form the Partners Parkinson Disease and Movement Disorders Center.
+Twenty years later, the unit combined with the Brigham and Women's Hospital Movement Disorders Clinic (part of the Mass General Brigham System) to form the Mass General Brigham Parkinson Disease and Movement Disorders Center.
 Dr. Growdon now serves as director of our unit.

 Our physicians are highly trained in the diagnosis and treatment of movement disorders, and are leaders of research in their chosen subspecialty.
 Many serve on advisory committees for private organizations such as the National Parkinson Foundation, Michael J. Fox Foundation, Parkinson Disease Foundation and Dystonia Medical Research Foundation.